 Do you ever wonder what your CMO is thinking about?
 What issues and trends are keeping your marketing leader up at night?
-We know CMOs play a big, important role, leading the company’s efforts to boost revenues and profits.
-The job description is exciting but the top marketing job in the company is a minefield with the highest turnover in the C-suite where talented executives fail unless you look at the role in a bigger picture.
+We know CMOs play a big, powerful role, leading the company’s efforts to win market share, boost revenues and gain profits.
+The job sounds exciting but the top marketing job in the business is a minefield with the highest turnover in the C-suite.

+Talented executives crash and burn unless they look at the CMO role in a bigger picture.
 CMOs need to have strong beliefs, be an exceptional expert in matters that are important and a visionary obsessed with pragmatic outcomes.
-Apart from the obvious areas including marketing budgets, ROI, rising responsibilities, the dearth of talent, ever-increasing capability needs and the move to digital, there are other areas to understand that are critical to success for the CMO.
+Apart from the obvious areas of focus including marketing budgets, ROI, rising responsibilities, the dearth of talent, ever-increasing capability needs and the shift to digital, there are other areas to understand that are critical to success for the CMO.
 I think these stand out:

 - The importance of establishing a passion early

-- Dealing with working in an “always” on era
+- Dealing with competing in an “always” on era

 - Directing the story of the brand